plume-lib/git-scripts/README.md

 ### git-authors

-Lists all the authors of commits in a get repository.
+Lists all the authors of commits in a git repository.
 [Documentation](git-authors) at top of file.

 ### git-clone-related